MounikaKatreddi/responsive-restaurant-reviews/README.md

 2. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.
 3. Explore the provided code, and make start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.
 4. Write code to implement the updates to get this site on its way to being a mobile-ready website.
+2. With your server running, visit the site: `http://localhost:8080`, and look around for a bit to see what the current experience looks like.

 ### Note about ES6